 Would you like to help support the 16 work clubs in Preston along with other volunteers?
-Share your skills to help other people in Preston then we would love to hear from you.
+Would you like to share your skills to help other people in Preston?
+Then we would love to hear from you.

 Work clubs are a friendly and free service run by local community organisations who offer support with C.V. writing, job searches, how to complete an application form, interview skills and building confidence.

 If you would like to volunteer or need more information please contact the Community Involvement Team on firstname.lastname@example.org or call 01772 906453

 The Harris Museum has a number of volunteer opportunities within the museum and gallery space.

 If you would like to volunteer at the Harris Museum and Art Gallery please contact them via:

 To find out more information see Harris Musuem and Art Gallery volunteers.

 If you are interested in helping to maintain Preston's prestigious parks and becoming a Volunteer Ranger contact the Parks Service on 01772 906471.

 Canine Volunteers are members of the public who can act as our eyes and ears and report any dog control issues to our Dog Warden Team.
 Our volunteers also have the ability to talk to dog owners about responsible dog ownership.

 If you are interested in becoming a canine volunteer please email email@example.com.